CodeYourFuture/fundamentals-blockly/exercises/arrays_foreach.md

 3. Rename the variable `array` to `fruits`

-4. Add at least 3 fruit text values to this array
+4. Add at least 3 fruit text values to this array.

 #### Part 2